 Is Veal Better Than Lamb?

-Is veal better than lamb depends on what kind of flavor you like.
-If you like mild and tender meat, veal is better than lamb.
-But if you like a stronger flavor, lamb is better.
-Also, if you’re watching your diet, veal meat is better because it’s leaner and has less saturated fat.
+Whether veal is better than lamb depends on what kind of flavor you like.
+If you like mild and tender meat, go for veal, but if you like a stronger flavor, choose lamb.
+Also, veal meat is better if you're on a diet because it's leaner and has less saturated fat.

-Lamb is OK but not veal because calves are killed to be eaten around 14 weeks of age.
-Most are kept in a veal crate before the kill.
+Lamb is okay but not veal because calves are killed to be eaten around 14 weeks of age.
 Lambs are killed anytime before they turn a year and are allowed to live normally in the fields, so some people believe eating veal is crueler.

 Is Veal a Cow or Lamb?

 Veal is a cow, not lamb.
-Specifically, veal is meat from calves.
-This means veal meat is from calves of either sex, but most commonly from young male calves.
+Specifically, veal is meat from calves of either sex, but most commonly from young male calves.
 Cow meat comes from adult cattle.